What's really stressing you out as you lead?

 • 300 points or more | 80% chance of health breakdown in the next 2 years, according to the Holmes-Rahe statistical prediction model

 Note that this scale is not perfect and is just one tool to give you a picture of how much you’re coping with at once.
-It doesn’t take into account the varying level of abilities that people have to cope with their stress and the diversity of people’s experiences, circumstances, and cultural contexts.
+It doesn’t take into account the varying levels of abilities that people have to cope with their stress and the diversity of people’s experiences, circumstances, and cultural contexts.

 Put it into practice: Approaches to dealing with stress